maxplomer/quick_calc/README.md

 #Todos:
  - Only grab recent calculations as opposed to displaying all calculations in reverse.
 (Also real-time calculation are not always in order for all users, need an index/date value to sort by)
- - When click calculator buttons want to focus input if not already.